Ferewtucho/unit-4-game/README.md

 # unit-4-game

-When the game starts, the player will choose a character by clicking on the fighter's picture.
+When the game starts, the player will choose a character by clicking on the character pictures.
 The player will fight as that character for the rest of the game.

 <img src="assets/images/screen-shot.png" width="400p" height="300">